notReally08/rsschool-cv/cv.md

 * *telegram*: @df_quimby

 I feel like a researcher, very curious one.
-Since my experience is still just beginning, my preferences in technology are quite flexible, THIS MEANS that I am open to learning new technologies and constantly immersing myself in those that I already know.
+Since my experience is still just beginning, my preferences in technology are quite flexible, this means that I am open to learning new technologies and constantly immersing myself in those that I already know.
 For me, the priority is established communication in the team.
 I am for positive